-3.C.
-Preparation of Faculty for Tenure.
-The Department Chair will arrange annual professional development interviews with untenured faculty members.
-These interviews should review recent activities and accomplishments of the faculty member, his/her plans and objectives, and the relationship and merit of his/her contributions to the department and university activities.
-Faculty shall provide the Chair with an updated vitae and a record identifying any additional activities.
+- should review recent activities and accomplishments of the faculty member, his/her plans and objectives, and the relationship and merit of his/her contributions to the department and university activities.
+Faculty shall provide the Chair with an updated vitae and a record identifying any additional activities. - 3.D.

-3.D.
 Reappointment Review.
 The PT&R committee and the Department Chair will separately review faculty and lecturers for reappointment, following guidelines supplied by the Dean of the College of Sciences and Arts.
 Candidates for reappointment will submit their vitae and a statement of the recent activities and future research, teaching, and service plans to the committee and Chair.
-The committee will determine the most appropriate means to review the candidate, which may include classroom observations, interviews, review of syllabi, or other methods.

-3.E.
-Tenure and Promotion Review.

-3.E.1.
-The Department Chair will provide adequate notice of the review deadline and clear instructions to candidates on the preparation of files.
+The committee will determine the most appropriate means to review the candidate, which may include classroom observations, interviews, review of syllabi, or other methods. - 3.E.
+Tenure and Promotion Review. - 3.E.1.
+The Department Chair will provide adequate notice of the review deadline and clear instructions to candidates on the preparation of files. - 3.E.2.

-3.E.2.
 The PT&R committee, working with the Department Chair, will identify five scholars, external to the University, to review candidates' files for tenure and promotion.
 Candidates for tenure and promotion will suggest external reviewers of their promotion and tenure files.
 The Committee will develop a list of potential reviewers.
 The candidate may eliminate one name from the committee list without explanation.
 Generally, the referees contacted will be drawn from both the candidate and committee lists.
 The Department Chair will contact the external reviewers.
-It is expected that the candidate will not contact potential external reviewers during the review process.

-3.E.3.
-In non-mandatory tenure or promotion cases, if the recommendation of either the department committee or the Chair is negative, the Chair will inform the candidate, who shall have the right to withdraw the tenure or promotion application before it is forwarded to the college.

-3.E.4.
-Once a promotion or tenure file has been submitted to the College, a candidate may submit additional information, which will also be made available to the Chair and the departmental committee.
+It is expected that the candidate will not contact potential external reviewers during the review process. - 3.E.3.
+In non-mandatory tenure or promotion cases, if the recommendation of either the department committee or the Chair is negative, the Chair will inform the candidate, who shall have the right to withdraw the tenure or promotion application before it is forwarded to the college. - 3.E.4.
+A promotion or tenure file will be considered complete once it is submitted to the academic unit for consideration.
+The procedure is outlined in the Faculty Handbook, Appendix I, Section 5.3 - 3.E.5.

-3.E.5.
 For individuals with substantial time in a tenure-track or tenured position at another institution, the candidate's time and record at other institutions will be included in the tenure file and may be taken into consideration.
-However, the applicant must have a sustained record at Michigan Tech of research and publication, teaching, service, and program development.
+However, the applicant must have a record of research and publication, teaching, service, and program development at Michigan Tech. - 3.E.6.

-3.E.6.
 All candidates for early tenure are urged to discuss the promotion and tenure application with the Department Chair and the PT&R committee.
-The criteria for early tenure are outlined in Senate Procedure 709.1.1.
+The criteria for early tenure are outlined in Senate Procedure 709.1.1. - 3.F.

-3.F.
 Criteria for Promotion and Tenure of Tenure-track Faculty.
 The granting of tenure and promotion in the Department of Cognitive & Learning Sciences depends upon an assessment and evaluation of the performance of individuals.
 Both qualitative and quantitative measures will be considered when evaluating scholarship.